Asciotti/CourseProject/README.md

 * From `EducationalWeb/pdf.js/build/generic/web` , run the following command: `gulp server`

 * In another terminal, setup your python environment (requires python 3.7.9 - I recommend making a clean venv/conda environment) by running `pip install -r requirements.txt`.
+   * If using conda, the following is a useful command to make the correct environment `conda create --name uiuc3.7 python=3.7.9`

 * Create the index in ElasticSearch by running `python create_es_index.py` from `EducationalWeb/`